-By Bikash Chatterjee, Pharmatech Associates
+By Bikash Chatterjee, CEO, Pharmatech Associates

 Most manufacturing strategies today include some level of support from an outsourcing service provider such as a CMO or contract testing lab.
 There has been a great deal of discussion regarding the elevated role these providers play in the drug development process.
 Today’s CMO is likely to not only execute critical development activities but also provide insight based upon their own experiences with multiple processes.